john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 :   The database dump program required several refactoring steps to
     avoid code repetition.
-Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and where present in the dump.
+Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and were present in the dump.

 ## Eyeforyou